senpainikolay/internship-hw-repo/Tema 02 - SQL & ORM/README.md

 I have refactored the First C# Homework and updated it accordingly to the new requirements.

+## Change the  SQL server string: PetShelterDemo.DataAccessLayer.PetshelterContext.cs

 #### To test the fundraiser: